-A product team of five is spending somewhere between 12 and 20 hours a week on feedback synthesis, spec drafting, and sprint reporting.
-At $120,000 to $150,000 loaded annual cost per product manager, that is between $37,000 and $65,000 per year in senior capacity going to work with no judgment requirement.
+A product team of five can easily spend 12 to 20 hours a week on feedback synthesis, spec drafting, and sprint reporting.
+For a US-based team with roughly $120,000 to $150,000 loaded annual cost per product manager, that can represent about $37,000 to $65,000 a year of senior capacity tied up in repetitive work.
+Treat that as an illustrative planning range, not a universal benchmark.

 This is a solvable problem.
-Most teams do not solve it because the standard advice, try Dovetail, use Notion AI, breaks down as soon as your feedback lives across multiple systems or your PRD process depends on internal technical context.
+Most teams do not solve it because the standard advice, try Dovetail, use Notion AI, breaks down as soon as feedback lives across multiple systems or the PRD process depends on internal technical context.
 The real question is not which AI tool to test.
-It is whether the integration gap between your data and those tools justifies a custom build.
+It is whether the integration gap between your data and those tools justifies a connected workflow layer or a custom build.

 Three questions to know if this applies to you:

-1. Are PMs spending more than 2 hours per week on feedback synthesis, reading tickets, tagging themes, writing summaries?
+- Are PMs spending more than 2 hours per week on feedback synthesis, reading tickets, tagging themes, and writing summaries?

-2. Is product feedback spread across more than two systems (Zendesk, Intercom, NPS tools, interview notes, sales handoffs)?
+- Is product feedback spread across more than two systems such as Zendesk, Intercom, NPS tools, interview notes, or sales handoffs?

 If two or more are yes, keep reading.